Sour Cream

 Understanding the key chemical compounds helps explain why sour cream pairs well with certain ingredients.

-Volatile compound produced by lactobacillus culture creating subtle buttery, creamy aromatic notes
+Volatile compound creating subtle buttery, slightly yogurt-like background notes in fermented cream

 Quick Tips